nhsengland/fdp-design-guide/docs/index.md

     - use more than one visual cue, for example, text and an icon as well as colour

 ###2.
 Type sizes
 - the Workshop tool uses type sizes small, medium and large.
-We believe that the “small” size is unreadable for many users, therefore only use medium and large.
+We believe that the “small” size is unreadable for many users, therefore only use medium and large
 - if specifying text in points or pixels, the optimal default font size for maximum readability for most users is 19px on large screens and 16px on small screens.
-Font size should not be smaller than size 10px.
+Font size should not be smaller than size 10px

 ###3.
 Accessibility
-- In the UK, almost 1 in 5 people have a disability of some kind.
+- in the UK, almost 1 in 5 people have a disability of some kind.
 Many more have temporary or situational disabilities, like an illness or injury.
-When you're working on NHS internal services, think about how people with different needs might use what you're making.
+When you're working on NHS internal services, think about how people with different needs might use what you're making
 - set up automated accessibility testing and fix issues you identify
 - use the NHS <a href="https://nhsdigital.github.io/accessibility-checklist/">accessibility checklist</a> to carry out an initial Web Content Accessibility Guidelines (WCAG) evaluation